 - Email your instructor immediately so they have a timestamp of when you were having issues.

 - Take a screenshot of the issue (if possible).

 - If you are having WiFi or connection issues, please contact DoIT at 803-777-1800.

-No. If your exam is online, you will not come to the SDRC for proctoring.
+That depends.
 If your professor has set up a proctoring service (Respondus Monitor, ProctorU, etc.) you will also use that service for proctoring.

 If your instructor is using ProctorU for proctoring your online exam, there may be a fee associated with that service.
 You will not be expected to pay extra due to your extended time accommodation.
 If you have questions about ProctorU, please call the Testing Suite at 803-576-8457.

 - If your professor is allowing multiple days to take an exam and you would like to take it over the weekend, please email both the professor and the SDRC Testing Coordinator at email@example.com.